-The foregoing rule change has become effective pursuant to Section 19(b)(3)(A)(ii) of the Exchange Act and Rule 19b-4(f)(2) thereunder, because it establishes or changes a due, or fee.
+The foregoing rule change has become effective pursuant to Section 19(b)(3)(A)(ii) of the Act 44 and Rule 19b-4(f)(2) 45 thereunder.

-At any time within 60 days of the filing of the proposed rule change, the Commission summarily may temporarily suspend the rule change if it appears to the Commission that the action is necessary or appropriate in the public interest, for the protection of investors, or would otherwise further the purposes of the Act.
-If the

-Commission takes such action, the Commission shall institute proceedings to determine whether the proposed rule should be approved or disapproved.
+At any time within 60 days of the filing of the proposed rule change, the Commission summarily may temporarily suspend such rule change if it appears to the Commission that such action is necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of the Act.
+If the Commission takes such action, the Commission shall institute proceedings to determine whether the proposed rule change should be approved or disapproved.